gedrutten/Portfolio/content/3644QCA/Day13.md

 {{< figure src="/img/3644QCA/day13/IMG_5131.jpg" link="/img/3644QCA/day13/IMG_5131.jpg" width="100%" >}}

 We took a photo of the train map at the station when we arrived, but here's a better one.
-We had to get a local train from the Beijing high-speed rail station to Tianamen.
-We arrived at Beijing South (Line 4) and took the local train to Tianamen Wedt (Line 1).
+We had to get a local train from the Beijing high-speed rail station to Tiananmen.
+We arrived at Beijing South (Line 4) and took the local train to Tiananmen West (Line 1).

 {{< figure src="/img/3644QCA/day13/IMG_5130.jpg" link="/img/3644QCA/day13/IMG_5130.jpg" width="100%" >}}